-This recipe, which came from my mum, is especially dedicated to my dear former colleague Andy, a talented writer and a brilliant cook who has impeccable taste in music and makes the best cups of tea in the world.
+This recipe, which came from my mum and is possibly an Annabelle White recipe originally, is especially dedicated to my dear former colleague Andy, a talented writer and a brilliant cook who has impeccable taste in music and makes the best cups of tea in the world.
 Andy, I’ve promised you this recipe for years – now, here it is.
 Merry Christmas!

 The trick with brownies is to undercook them ever so slightly.
 They should be wobbly in the middle (like Santa) but set around the edges.
 My trick is to freeze them when they’ve cooled – eliminates any fears about them being too runny and ensures a fudgy texture.
 This recipe makes LOTS so it’s ideal when you have a lot of brownie lovers to pamper.